DzonnyDZ/JScript.NET/README.md

 * VS editor is reporting lot of false warnings and errors.
 * Impossible to add new files to project via right-click | Add | New item ** Copy-paste the default item instead, or create the item outside of Visual Studio and then include it in a project.

+Download from VS Gallery https://visualstudiogallery.msdn.microsoft.com/b45da343-89fd-4359-84ac-8530fbc14890 or install directly from VS

+This is sister project of ILProj https://github.com/DzonnyDZ/ILProj